2025 Solar Incentives Guide for Lexington, SC - Tax Credits & Rebates

 EcoWatch's Lexington, SC Solar Incentives FAQs

-An excellent idea would be to talk to a representative from the company that installed your solar panels – or get in touch with a local Lexington solar installer — to clarify which incentives you may qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Your best bet is to talk to the company that installed your solar system – or reach out to a local Lexington solar installer — to better understand which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
 Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 When does the federal solar tax credit end?

-Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of wind and solar.
-You can also use both renewable energy sources and a backup source of non-renewable energy.
-Be sure to discuss the details of your plan with your local Lexington solar panel installer, to get an understanding of what will be needed and what types of incentives you will or won't qualify for.
+Yes, you can employ multiple types of renewable energy to power your home, such as a combination of solar and wind power.
+You can also combine renewable energy generation with a non-renewable backup source of energy.
+Make sure that you discuss the details of your plan with your local Lexington solar panel installer, so that you understand what you'll need and what incentives you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.